Advocate Good Samaritan Hospital

 In the late 1960s, civic leaders came together and embarked on a journey to create a new hospital in Chicago’s growing western suburbs.
 Area citizens pitched in by joining the Good Samaritan Club for $100 a year—and they’ve been pitching in ever since to support an invaluable community resource: Advocate Good Samaritan Hospital.

 Generous donors have helped the hospital build new facilities, acquire advanced technology, create innovative programs and win national awards.
 Now in the midst of updating our facilities, the hospital is, once again, counting on the partnership of community donors to advance excellence.
-The Journey of Excellence Campaign will help bring private rooms, centralized cardiovascular services and expanded cancer care to Good Samaritan Hospital.

 We hope you will join us on our journey.